hasimmollah/slotbot/README.md

 1. **Chatbot Integration**:
    - Users can type specific prompts like **"Show slots for ABC Company"**, and the chatbot will fetch available slots and display them.
    - Users can specify additional parameters like **duration** and **number of days** when querying the available slots.
+   - User can confirm a scheduled slot for a given company like "Confirmed slot for ABC Company on 21-04-2025 at 09:00 AM - 10:00 AM" and chatbot will confirm the slot and delete all other slot for this company which is not booked but was provisioned to confirm.

 2. **Calendar Integration**:
    - Available slots for each company are shown on an interactive calendar, making it easy for users to view the scheduled times.